 BIOS - basic input/output system - A program (or utility) that serves as an interface between the computer hardware and the operating system.
 Unless you understand what effect these settings have on the computer, do not change them.
-Also referred to as system setub.
+Also referred to as the system setup program.